Variational theory of the tapered impedance transformer: The Optimal Lossless Impedance Transformer

-In Fig.~(\ref{fig3}), the sharpness of the characteristic impedance profile as $N\rightarrow\infty$ makes it difficult to fabricate such a taper due to limitations of line composition and geometry.
-Even for the case of the $N=100$ taper, where from Fig.~\ref{fig2}(a) the reflection response is negligible for $\omega/\omega_c>100$, there is a sharp change in the characteristic impedance for $x\approx \ell/2$ that would make this taper extremely challenging to fabricate.
+In Fig.~(\ref{fig3}), the sharpness of the characteristic impedance profile as $N\rightarrow\infty$ makes it difficult to fabricate such a taper due to limitations of line composition and geometry, as mentioned earlier.
+Even for the case of the $N=100$ taper, where from Fig.~\ref{fig2}(a) the reflection response is negligible for $\omega/\omega_c>100$, there is a sharp change in the characteristic impedance for $x\approx \ell/2$ that would make this taper extremely challenging to fabricate, given the necessary length of the taper.
 A compromise is to select a value of $N$ between the $N=2$ and $N=100$ cases.
 Clearly, a good choice is $N=2$, but a better choice might be $N=5$ or $N=10$.
-The best choice is to select the largest $N$ permitted by the fabrication constraints of the application such that residual oscillations are damped to the greatest extent possible within the region of exploitable bandpass---this is the physical limit of the high-pass design for the application.
+The best choice is to select the largest $N$ permitted by the fabrication constraints of the application such that residual oscillations are damped to the greatest extent possible within the region of exploitable passband---this is the physical limit of the high-pass design for the application.